-Overexertion due to an outside force is the leading cause of injury in the work place.
-The pushing, pulling, lifting, throwing, turning, wielding holding and carrying of materials may be very strenuous on the body and can cause injuries and disorders to muscles, nerves, tendons, ligaments, joints, cartilage, and spinal discs.
+Overexertion due to an outside force is the leading cause of injury in the workplace.
+The pushing, pulling, lifting, throwing, turning, wielding holding, and carrying of materials is very strenuous on the body and can cause injuries and disorders to muscles, nerves, tendons, ligaments, joints, cartilage, and spinal discs.
 These types of injuries are categorized as Musculoskeletal Disorders (MSD’s).

 • Provide Management Support

 • Identify Problems

 Implementing solutions to control hazards is arguably the most effective step in the process.
 For Manual Material Handing, there are three types of controls that OSHA Guidelines suggest, listed in order of effectiveness with an example below each.

 1. Engineering controls

 (ex) Reduce the weight of the load to limit force exerted

 (ex) Rotate workers tasks, minimize the continuous performance or repetition of a task, rotate between jobs that use different muscle groups